ryanmelt/qtbindings/README.md

 [![qtbindings Version](https://badge.fury.io/rb/qtbindings.svg)](https://badge.fury.io/rb/qtbindings)
 [![qtbindings-qt Version](https://badge.fury.io/rb/qtbindings-qt.svg)](https://badge.fury.io/rb/qtbindings-qt)

+Note: The current windows gem (4.8.6.4) only works with Ruby 2.4.
+To use Ruby 2.0 to Ruby 2.3 please install version 4.8.6.3

 This project provides bindings that allow the QT Gui toolkit to be used from the Ruby Programming language.
 Overall it is a repackaging of a subset of the KDE bindings ruby and smoke systems into a format that lends itself well to